 Medicare Part D is prescription drug coverage.
 It helps lower prescription drug costs and helps protect against higher costs in the future.
 There are several plans offered through private insurance carriers.

 Medicare Supplement Policies, also known as Medigap plans, augment Medicare coverage.
 They are standardized by the Centers for Medicare and Medicaid Services, but sold, priced and administered by private companies.

 Today, Original Medicare will cover 100% of the first 20 days in a skilled nursing facility, if specific requirements are met.
 These include: 1) being hospitalized for three nights, 2) needing skilled care on a daily basis, 3) being under a curative or rehabilitative plan of care supervised by a physician and 4) entering the facility within 30 days of being hospitalized and for the same reason as the hospitalization.

 After the first 20 days, Medicare may cover a portion of the next 80 days.
 During this time the Medicare beneficiary must pay the daily deductible or coinsurance fee.
-In 2017, the daily deductible is $164.50.
+Currently, the daily deductible is $164.50.

 Beyond 100 days, Medicare covers very little in the way of custodial care.
 Recent studies report that on average Medicare pays for about 25 days of long-term care.
 The limiting requirement is that most beneficiaries do not need skilled care on a daily basis longer than about 25 days.